1 2 3 4 5 6 7 8 9

 4. Relational Stance and Repressed Center

-• Stance: Withdrawing – Fives step back rather than move forward when faced with demands.
-They prefer internal analysis over external action.
+( like 4s and 9s)– Fives step back rather than move forward when faced with demands.
+They prefer internal analysis over external action, often wallflowering.

 5. Passion / Sin: Greed

-Not for money or material things—but for time, space, and energy.
+The greed that Fives have is not in the traditional sense, like for money or material things, but for time, space, and energy.
 Fives often feel a scarcity mindset that tells them: “I don’t have enough to give.”
 Their instinct is to conserve, not because they’re selfish, but because the world can feel overwhelming and intrusive.

 6. Childhood Patterns